-Five of the ERI properties immediately adjoin Evolving Gold Corporation's Rattlesnake Hills property where gold mineralization has been discovered at the North Stock Target and Antelope Target.
-ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the Evolving Gold's property, the most significant of the new gold discoveries on the adjoining property.
-In May 2011, Evolving Gold announced a deal with Agnico-Eagle that provides Agnico-Eagle the option to earn a 70% interest in their adjoining property by carrying Evolving Gold through completion of a feasibility study.
+Five of the ERI properties immediately adjoin Agnico-Eagle's and Evolving Gold Corporation's Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
+ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the Agnico-Eagle - Evolving Gold property.
+The geologic setting of the Endurance properties and the Agnico-Eagle - Evolving Gold discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province, that include Cripple Creek, in Colorado.
+The Cripple Creek district has produced 21 million ounces of gold to date.

+In May 2011, Evolving Gold announced a deal with Agnico-Eagle that provides Agnico-Eagle the option to earn a 70% interest in Evolving Gold's property by carrying Evolving Gold through completion of a feasibility study.
 To earn the 70% interest, Agnico-Eagle is also required to make payments to Evolving Gold totaling \$12 million, to purchase Evolving Gold's common shares for a total amount of \$23 million, and to expend a minimum of \$41 million on exploration/development work on the project.